redis/docs/content/operate/rc/databases/create-database/create-active-active-database.md

 Throughput requirements grow dramatically as regions increase.
 As a result, consider your requirements carefully.

-For Search and query databases, the estimated throughput from the [Sizing calculator](https://redis.io/redisearch-sizing-calculator/) is the total amount of additional throughput you need.
-When setting throughput for your Active-Active database, add this throughput divided across each region depending on your needs for each region.
+For Search and query databases, the estimated throughput from the [Sizing calculator](https://redis.io/redisearch-sizing-calculator/) is the total amount of throughput you need.
+When setting throughput for your Active-Active database, use the total amount for each region and divide it depending on your read (query) and write (update) needs for each region.
+For example, if the total amount of throughput needed is 50000 ops/sec, you could set each region to have 20000 ops/sec for reads (queries) and 30000 ops/sec for writes (updates).

 ## More info